Adorable Mummy Stuffed Mushrooms, cream cheese stuffed appetizer wrapped in crescent roll “mummy wrapping” with peeping eyes. Done in 15 min!

 Can you freeze Mummy Mushrooms?

-You can stuff mushrooms and freeze them, then thaw and add the crescent roll dough before baking.
+Before baking, you can stuff mushrooms and freeze them, then thaw and add the crescent roll dough.

 Can Mummy Mushrooms be made Keto-friendly?

-If you want more inspired ideas for the perfect Halloween party, check out these other recipes:
+If you want more inspired ideas for the perfect Halloween party (like our favorite Halloween Recipe for Mummy Hot Dogs), check out these other seasonal recipes:

 Connect with Us!